The Church of Jesus Christ of Latter-day Saints in Oregon: Early 20th century

-E. Kimbark MacColl's analysis of Portland, Oregon, history states "Portland was well endowed with churches, with approximately one for every 600 residents" in the 1890s.
-In his survey of six leading denominations and all 25 missions, no mention was made of LDS Church denominations or missions.
-A chapel was built in Portland in 1929, ready for an open house on February 15–17, 1929.
+The Portland Branch was created on December 19, 1899, and met in a rented room in the Alisky Building at the corner of Morrison and Third.
+Westergaard was called as Branch President.
+A permanent chapel, the Portland Tabernacle, was built in 1929, ready for an open house on February 15–17.
 The building "carried the architectural scheme of an old English manor, being constructed of dense lava stone and bricks of the clinker type, and is declared particularly suited to western Oregon climate and surroundings."
 It included a maternity room and a basement with 14 classrooms.
 The architect was C. R. Kaufman, and construction had begun on August 1, 1928.